our people

 Headshot of woman with big bright orange glasses

-Executive Director & Secretary: Pieta Shakes
+Executive Director: Pieta Shakes

 Pieta has been involved in the start-up of a national grassroots charity and held various positions within committees and not for profit organisations, including a current position within the Perinatal Society of Australian and New Zealand Perinatal Ethics SIG.
-You can read about her lived experience of receiving a prenatal diagnosis and her drive for TTU here.

 Photo of Dr Thomson